TL;DR:

 • Transcription (e.g., Whisper for turning speech into text)

-• Text generation (e.g., LLaMA or LLaVA for crafting smart replies)
+• Text generation (e.g., LLaMA or LLaVA to create responses)

-• Speech synthesis (e.g., Bark or Tortoise to convert text back into voice)
+• Speech synthesis (e.g., Bark or Tortoise to turn text back into voice)

-• Logic orchestration (e.g., custom scripts or decision trees to manage flow)
+• Logic orchestration (e.g., custom scripts or decision trees to guide the flow)

-Not sure how it fits together?
-This visual walks you through a typical DIY Voice AI build—from picking your open-source voice AI tools to training and optimizing your agent:
+Not sure how it all comes together?
+The visual below shows what a typical DIY Voice AI build looks like—from picking open-source voice AI tools to training and optimizing your agent.

 Embedded image

-Many Reddit users experimenting with local setups highlight the appeal of “one-click deploys on MacOS” using tools like Whisper.cpp or Local LLaMA³.
-That early speed makes DIY a great path for learning, testing ideas, and getting hands-on with Voice AI.
+Many Reddit users experimenting with local setups love the appeal of “one-click deploys on macOS” using tools like Whisper.cpp or Local LLaMA³.
+That early speed makes DIY great for learning, testing ideas, or getting hands-on with Voice AI.

 • Train and fine-tune AI voice models (or settle for defaults)